ICELANDIC SAGAS

 London, Smith, Elder and Co., 1863.

-8vo, pp. xlviii, 447, [1]; with folding map (linen backed), 16 plates (4 coloured), and numerous illustrations in the text; occasional light spotting; overall very good in contemporary half red morocco over red cloth, spine lettered in gilt, gilt edges; some wear to spine ends, joints and corners, a few marks to upper board; contemporary manuscript note regarding the basilisk at foot of p.
+8vo, pp. xlviii, 447, [1]; with folding map (linen backed), 16 plates (4 coloured), and numerous illustrations in the text; frontispiece loose at foot, some creasing to map, some spotting; otherwise a good copy in contemporary half red morocco over red cloth, spine lettered in gilt, gilt edges; some wear to spine ends, joints and corners, a few marks to upper board; contemporary manuscript note regarding the basilisk at foot of p.
 147.

 Added to your basket:

-First edition of this account of a visit to Iceland by the clergyman, collector of folk songs and hymn writer Baring-Gould (1834-1924), undertaken for ‘examining scenes famous in Saga, and filling a portfolio with water-colour sketches’ (Preface).
+First edition of this account of a visit to Iceland by the clergyman, collector of folk songs, and hymn writer Sabine Baring-Gould (1834–1924), undertaken for ‘examining scenes famous in Saga, and filling a portfolio with water-colour sketches’ (Preface).